-All students in Advanced Certification 1-6 are required to complete two practica: ESP 688P Integrative Practicum and ESP 688J Integrative Practicum.
+All students in Advanced Certification 1-6 are required to complete two practica: ESP 688-P Integrative Practicum I: 1-3 and ESP 688-J Integrative Practicum I: 4-6.

-All students in Advanced Certification 7-12 Generalist are required to complete two practica: ESP 689A Integrative Practicum and ESP 688S Integrative Practicum.
+All students in Advanced Certification 7-12 Generalist are required to complete two practica: ESP 689-A Integrative Practicum II:7-9 and ESP 688S .

-Students who receive a grade of C+ or below for one practicum must repeat the practicum and earn a grade of B- or better.
+Students who receive a grade of C+ or below for one practicum must enroll and satisfactorily complete the one-credit course EDU 582 Refocus for Success and repeat the practicum and earn a grade of B- or better.
 Students who receive a second C+ or below in a subsequent practicum are automatically dismissed from the Advanced Certification program without the possibility of re-admittance.